 CNES projects library

-21 October 2011, a Soyuz soared skywards on its first-ever flight from the Guiana Space Centre (CSG), carrying two European Galileo satellites from the new launch pad built especially to accommodate the Russian launcher.
-This milestone event marked the culmination of a collaboration initiated in 2003 by the European Space Agency (ESA), Roscosmos and CNES.
-Since that day, many more satellites have been placed into orbit from the CSG by Soyuz, the venerable Russian rocket that launched Sputnik, the first ever man-made satellite in 1957, and sent later Yuri Gagarin into Earth orbit in 1961.
+21 October 2011, a Soyuz launcher roared off the pad on its first-ever flight from the Guiana Space Centre (CSG), carrying aloft two European Galileo satellites.
+This milestone event marked the culmination of a collaboration initiated in 2003 by the European Space Agency (ESA), the Russian federal space agency Roscosmos and CNES, the initiator of the Soyuz in Guiana programme and owner of the CSG.